rejectedbanana/Sea-Bird-Toolbox/README.md

 ### sbe43oxygen.m
 Calculates the oxygen concentration from oxygen voltage, temperature, salinity, pressure and the calibration coefficients exactly as Sea-Bird Data Processing or SeaSave would do.

+### sbeO2sol.m
+Calculated oxygen solubility in seawater, which you need to calculate concentration.